 - Kidney disease

 Generally, an adult cat needs between 220 – 335 Calories each day.
 Whether you chose to feed them wet or dry food, always ensure they are getting the minimum calorific intake.
 The amount of nutrition your cat needs will depend on their size and age.
 Make sure to always follow the guidelines on your cats food.
-However your vet may suggest a high-calorie diet.
+However your vet may suggest a high-calorie diet in order to avert possible cat weight issues.

 Your cat will need a high protein diet to help them sustain a healthy weight.
 This can be achieved by feeding your cat 100% meat products.
 Note that these products are not intended to replace regular feeding.
 Your cat will still require complete and balanced nourishment.